 Copper Canyon (Barranca del Cobre), located in the Sierra Madre Mountains of northwestern Mexico in the state of Chihuahua, is four times larger than the Grand Canyon.
 It is a series of 20 canyons which includes four massive gorges covering 25,000 square miles.

-September in this part of Mexico is when the vegetation including the wildflowers comes to life, the streams and waterfalls begin to flow after the summer rains, and the temperatures are more moderate at the rim as well as in the canyons.
-Nature lovers at all levels:gardeners, naturalists, and botanists; hikers; birders; geologists; and anyone else with a sense of adventure–will find the Copper Canyon tour (limited to 8 people) a unique trip of a lifetime.
+September and October in this part of Mexico is when the vegetation including the wildflowers comes to life, the streams and waterfalls begin to flow after the summer rains, and the temperatures are more moderate at the rim as well as in the canyons.
+Nature lovers at all levels:gardeners, naturalists, and botanists; hikers; birders; geologists; and anyone else with a sense of adventure–will find the Copper Canyon tour (limited to 10 people) a unique trip of a lifetime.

 The tour of Copper Canyon will include a train ride on the historic Copper Canyon Railroad (Chihuahua-Pacific Railway), one of the world’s most spectacular and scenic train rides.
 When you board the train at the Bahuichivo station, you are at about 8,000 feet in elevation, and as you gradually descend in elevation, you pass through tunnels and cross bridges as you are leaving the magnificent Copper Canyon region.
 The tour will end in the city of Los Mochis.

 The Copper Canyon tour will provide you with a wonderful cross section of spectacular scenery, nature hikes to explore the volcanic terrain as well as to view the beautiful wildflowers, visits to cultural and historical sights, and opportunities to interact with the Tarahumara (the indigenous people of the region).
 There is now an added feature of an optional zip line (second longest zip line course in the world) from the rim down into the canyon or descent on a tramway.
+This is the last time (September 2019) that this tour will be offered.

 Doug “Diego” Rhodes, who is the owner and operator of the Paraiso del Oso and the Rancho del Oso in the Copper Canyon region since 1990, will be one of the guides for the Copper Canyon tour.
 He is a very experienced biligual tour guide and well informed on the human and natural history of the area.
 Diego also has a strong sense of community service which includes having worked on medical missions and works very closely with his Tarahumara neighbors just to name a few of his projects.
 Please visit his very informative web site at www.mexicohorse.com.

 Linda Ford is the author of the first ever Field Guide to the Wildflowers of Mexico’s Copper Canyon Region and has 20 years of experience as a Master Gardener.
 As your naturalist guide, she will provide you with a rich exposure to the flora of the area that went into the botanical research and creation of her book.
 You will have opportunities that few other visitors have ever had when exploring the Copper Canyon region.
-Linda has been making regular trips to Copper Canyon since 2004, and with the proceeds from her book, she provides scholarships for five young Tarahumara so that they can continue their education.
+Linda has been making regular trips to Copper Canyon since 2004, and with the proceeds from her book, she has provided scholarships for young Tarahumara so they can continue their education.

 The two tour guides—Diego and Linda—would like to assure you that your safety is their top priority, and they have chosen your itinerary to provide you with a safe and pleasant journey to the best of their abilities.